mkaz/hastie/README.md

 * Add ability to support rss.xml

 * Read .html files and apply template, no markdown
+* Add Less and Filter processing of static files

 #### Bugs
 * Add nicer error message/detection when no config found